Research

 We study space weathering using a variety of techniques.
 We analyze returned samples from the Apollo missions to the Moon as well as grains returned from asteroid Itokawa and asteroid Ryugu.
 We also simulate surface conditions in the laboratory using analog materials like meteorites.
 We use ion bombardment to mimic solar wind irradiation and laser irradiation to simulate micrometeoroid impacts.
 We study these samples using a combination of reflectance spectroscopy and electron beam techniques, primarily scanning electron microscopy and transmission electron microscopy.
 Our work is multi-faceted and relevant to several past, present, and future missions.
 Our current projects are below.

 LEAPS is recruiting!
-There are funded positions available for two students to start in Fall 2024:
+There is a funded positions available for a students:

 Applicants from a diverse set of backgrounds are encouraged to apply, particularly those with experience in electron microscopy or the analysis of Earth/Planetary materials in the laboratory.
 Learn more about the graduate program in the Department of Earth, Atmospheric, and Planetary Sciences at Purdue.